Cool Down Your Summer Energy Use with These 5 Tips

 However, summertime isn’t all pool parties and sno-cones.
 Summer is also one of the busiest seasons for household energy use.

-Use these five tips to help you cool down your energy use this summer!
+Use these four tips to help you cool down your energy use this summer!

 Be SMART about your thermostat…literally

 Your HVAC is typically a home’s biggest energy user, especially during the summertime.
-So instead of adjusting temps throughout the day, set a temp and stick with it (Department of Energy recommends about 78 degrees).
 Want to know the smartest thing you can do?
-Switch to a programmable Wi-Fi thermostat to control your temperature settings from your phone or connected device, and develop a cooling schedule so you don’t run your A/C when no one’s home.
+Switch to a programmable Wi-Fi thermostat to control your temperature settings from your phone or connected device and develop a cooling schedule so you don’t run your A/C while no one is home.
+We even offer a $75 rebate for smart thermostats!

 Become a fan of fans

 Fans are a fan-tastic way to save energy in the summertime.
-Purchase an energy- efficient upright or box fan, and set your overhead fans to run counterclockwise, which creates a cooling, downward draft.
-Remember, fans cool people, not rooms, so only run yours if someone is in the room.
+Purchase an energy- efficient upright or box fan then set your overhead fans to run counterclockwise, which creates a cooling, downward draft.
+Remember, fans cool people…not rooms, so only run yours if someone is in the room.
 Also, don’t keep your A/C running on low all the time while you’re running your fans.
 Otherwise, you won’t enjoy any energy savings.

 Close your blinds

 When you leave the blinds open, the sunlight heats your home, making you hotter and more uncomfortable — and more likely to turn the A/C down.
 So, solve the problem and close the blinds.
-With less sunlight coming in, you may need more overhead lighting, however that uses much less electricity than your A/C, especially when you use energy-efficient LED lights, which use 90% less energy than conventional incandescent bulbs.
+With less sunlight coming in, you may need more overhead lighting.
+However, you’re still using less electricity than your A/C, especially when you use energy-efficient LED lights since they use 90% less energy than conventional incandescent bulbs.

-Follow these five tips to have a blast this summer, without sweating your energy use.
+Follow these tips to have a blast this summer, without sweating your energy use.